vinhare/MCMC-17O/README.md

 - `TripleOxygenss.m`
 - `Body_Water_Model_rh.m`
 - `SS_over_rh.m`
+- `alpha1.m'
+- `alpjha2.m'

+(Future versions of this will simplify this code.
+Stay tuned!)

 ## Input Data
 The script requires a dataset in MATLAB `.mat` format with the following structure: